 - select the Find It button to connect to full text via other databases

 - use the LibKey Nomad browser extension available for Chrome and Firefox and choose UNSW Library as your institution

-- use the Kopernio browser plugin (for Chrome, Firefox or Opera)
+- use the EndNote Click browser plugin for Chrome, Firefox or Opera and choose UNSW Sydney as your institution

 If no full text is available, try searching for the article title in the Library collection, making sure to tick the Expand results beyond UNSW Library button under Refine my results.
 If this is unsuccessful, try searching for the journal title in the Library collection or visit a Library Help Zone.